kunal-mehta/Key-Server/README.md

 # Key-Server
-A Node.js + Sqlite Example for creating a Key Assigning, Releasing logic
+A Node.js + Mysql Example for creating a Key Assigning, Releasing logic

 npm install